elixir-europe/rdmkit/pages/contribute/style_guide.md

       | <span style="display: inline-block; width: 20px; height: 20px; background: #73757d;"></span> | #73757d | Gray | Gray text, Fourth level heading (h4) |
       | <span style="display: inline-block; width: 20px; height: 20px; background: #f3f1f2;"></span> | #f3f1f2 | Light gray | Box backgrounds |
   * **Fonts:** Exo 2 is used for headings and main branding font, Open Sans for body text.
   * **Icons:** the icons used in the data life cycle diagram come from the [Noun Project](https://thenounproject.com/ELIXIRCommunications/kit/rdmkit/).
-We have a Pro license and so the right to publish them without attribution.
+We have a Pro license and the right to publish them without attribution.
 Other icons on this site are either desgined by Xènia Pérez Sitjà or come from [Font Awesome](https://fontawesome.com/).
   * **Templates:** keep the structure of the pages consistent by using the site templates (see the [contribute page](how_to_contribute)).
   * **Illustrations:** use the colours listed above.
 The icons we use for illustrations come from the [Noun Project](https://thenounproject.com/ELIXIRCommunications/kit/rdmkit/).
 Please use these icons in any illustrations.
-If you need extra icons, or any help with illustrations, [open a new issue](https://github.com/elixir-europe/rdmkit/issues) on GitHub or email [rdm-toolkit@elixir-europe.org](mailto:rdm-toolkit@elixir-europe.org).
+If you need extra icons or any help with illustrations, [open a new issue](https://github.com/elixir-europe/rdmkit/issues) on GitHub or email [rdm-toolkit@elixir-europe.org](mailto:rdm-toolkit@elixir-europe.org).
   * **Images:**
     * Do not use images to display text.
     * Include an 'alt' attribute in images.